santinogenta27/DocChatEnterprise/README.md

 - [System Architecture](#architecture-high-level)
 - [Real-World Use Cases](#real-world-use-cases--applications)
 - [Getting Started & Local Setup](#getting-started)

 DocChat Enterprise is an enterprise-grade AI platform that enables organizations to securely chat with private documents using advanced Retrieval-Augmented Generation (RAG).

+It transforms contracts, policies, manuals, technical documentation, and other enterprise knowledge into intelligent AI agents capable of answering questions, qualifying leads, generating summaries, and performing semantic search.

+The platform can be used as:

+* **An Autonomous Sales Agent:** Engages prospects, qualifies leads 24/7, and guides users through product technical details.
+* **An Internal AI Assistant:** Allows employees to instantly query company policies, SOPs, and technical documents.
+* **An AI Customer Support Agent:** Embeds into any website to handle complex user inquiries using private documentation.

+Built for security, scalability, and enterprise-grade performance, DocChat Enterprise helps organizations unlock the full value of their private knowledge and data while keeping sensitive information secure.

+DocChat Enterprise is an enterprise-grade AI platform that enables organizations to securely chat with private documents using advanced Retrieval-Augmented Generation (RAG).